nuke-web3/pda-proxy/README.md

 #### Running containers

-With the [correct setup of the host](#setup-host), you can startup both the proxy and local celestia node with:
+With a [correct setup of the host](#setup-host), you can startup both the proxy and local celestia node with:

 ```sh
 docker compose --env-file /app/.env up -d